 This page describes a Quaker Meeting in Oxford during ‘normal’ times.
 During the Coronavirus pandemic, we are asking Friends and Attenders to book in advance via Eventbrite.
-Please read this page in conjunction with our news item In-house Meetings for Worship have restarted.
+Please read this page in conjunction with the page Meetings for Worship During the Coronavirus Pandemic.

 What happens when you come to Oxford Quaker Meeting?